bgoonz/web-dev-notes-resource-site/core-site/other-pages/Quizes/node.js/node.js-quiz.md

     - exec("ps", "-ef")
     - fork("ps -ef")

-#### Q22.Which console method can be used to print the stack trace to the point of its execution?
+#### Q22.
+Which console method can be used to print the stack trace to the point of its execution?

     - stack
     - trace ---> correct
     - debug
     - print

-#### Q23.When you run JavaScript in a Node.js application, which of the following elements in a Node.js stack actually executes that JavaScript?
+#### Q23.
+When you run JavaScript in a Node.js application, which of the following elements in a Node.js stack actually executes that JavaScript?

      - the libuv library
      - the c-ares library